afred/hydra-dev-docs/duraspace-wiki-orig/Developers/markdown/om_terminologies_in_the_wild.md

 and it is a simple as

-\$ gem install hydra-tutorial
+    gem install hydra-tutorial

-\$ hydra-tutorial
+    hydra-tutorial

-…to get going!
+to get going!
 Many thanks to Chris Beer for this wonderful addition to Hydra’s armoury.